aceazycrdfz/TinyGenYichen/README.md

 ```
 Alternatively, you can visit http://18.224.31.85:8000/docs on your browser, select the POST request, and select "Try it out" to test this API.

 After some time the API will respond with the diff that accomplishes the specified task, or an error message if one occurred.
-The response may take a while as it relies on a ChatGPT LLM.
+The response may take a while as it relies on a GPT LLM.

 # How to run it on your local machine